calvyntwh/techdocs/Technical Document V2.1 - English Version/en/06-DevelopmentReference/02-SmartContractAPI/08-Interfaces.md

 func (IGenesisHelper) ChainID() string
 ```

-Return to the block chain ID specified at the time of genesis。
+Return to the block chain ID specified at the time of genesis.

 ### 14.2 func OrgID()